kinoud/DQBC/README.md

 ## Testing on a Custom Image Pair

-After you have trained the model, specify the path of the model weights in `configs/test.yaml`.
+First specify the path of the model weights in `configs/test.yaml`.

 Then you can test the model on a customized image pair as: